-- 91. Swindon Borough Local Plan Policy EN1: Green Infrastructure Network, in accordance with the Swindon Borough Green Infrastructure Strategy requires that development shall protect and enhance green infrastructure including trees, hedges and woodlands, habitats.
+- development shall protect and enhance green infrastructure including trees, hedges and woodlands, habitats.
 Development shall provide and design green infrastructure to integrate with existing green corridors identified in the policies map.
-Figure 15 should be considered to form part of the policies map. - 92.
+Figure 15 should be considered to form part of the policies map. - 91.
 Policy EN4 requires development to avoid direct and indirect negative impact on sites identified on the policies map and damage or disturbance to local sites will generally be unacceptable.
-All development should provide biodiversity net gain which is defined in the Environment Act as a 10% net improvement.
+All development should provide Biodiversity Net Gain which is defined in the Environment Act as a 10% net improvement.

-Policy 3: Biodiversity net gain and local nature recovery
+Policy 3: Biodiversity Net Gain and Local Nature Recovery

-Proposals that are required to provide biodiversity net gain must demonstrate that those requirements have been fully addressed as follows in order:
+Proposals that are required to provide Biodiversity Net Gain must demonstrate that those requirements have been fully addressed as follows in order:

-- 1. Consider how the Wiltshire Local Nature Recovery strategy affects the site or any site that might be utilised for off-site biodiversity net gain and ensure that biodiversity net gain is delivered within this context. - 2.
-Where the site(s) fall within the areas in Figure 15, LRNS principles should be delivered on the CNDP identified sites before sites outside these boundaries wherever possible; - 3.
-If the proposal precedes the publication of the LRNS, advice should be sought from the Wiltshire LRNS team or Swindon Borough Council ecologists. - 4.
-Where biodiversity net gain cannot be delivered on the proposal site, applicants must work with Swindon Borough Council to identify ways that off-site biodiversity net gain can be delivered within Chiseldon Parish. - 5.
-Where off-site biodiversity gain is proposed, this should be focused on the nature recovery areas shown in Figure 15 first, then on the Local Nature Recovery Strategy Map priority areas, and as a last resort, elsewhere in the parish. - 6.
-Expert ecological advice should accompany planning applications to demonstrate how long-term biodiversity net gains will be delivered with long term benefits and management plans. - 5.
-Only where off-site biodiversity improvements can be proven impossible to deliver within the parish can off-site and out-of-parish biodiversity improvements be considered. - 6.
-Planning proposals must demonstrate that landowners of sites where biodiversity net gain is proposed agree to the proposals and will cooperate in their delivery.
+- 1. Consider how the Wiltshire Local Nature Recovery Strategy (LNRS) affects the site or any site that might be utilised for off-site Biodiversity Net Gain and ensure that Biodiversity Net Gain is delivered within this context. - 2.
+Where the site(s) fall within the Nature Recovery Priority Areas in Figure 15, LNRS principles should be delivered within these areas before sites outside of them wherever possible. - 3.
+If the proposal precedes the publication of the LNRS, advice should be sought from the Wiltshire LNRS team or Swindon Borough Council ecologists. - 4.
+Where Biodiversity Net Gain cannot be delivered on the proposal site, applicants must work with Swindon Borough Council to identify ways that off-site Biodiversity Net Gain can be delivered within Chiseldon Parish. - 5.
+Where off-site Biodiversity Gain is proposed, this should be focused on the Nature Recovery Areas shown in Figure 15 first, then on the Local Nature Recovery Strategy Map priority areas, and as a last resort, elsewhere in the parish. - 6.
+Expert ecological advice should accompany planning applications to demonstrate how long-term Biodiversity Net Gains will be delivered with long term benefits and management plans. - 7.
+Only where off-site biodiversity improvements can be proven impossible to deliver within the parish can off-site and out-of-parish biodiversity improvements be considered. - 8.
+Planning proposals must demonstrate that landowners of sites where Biodiversity Net Gain is proposed agree to the proposals and will cooperate in their delivery.